openhwgroup/core-v-xif/docs/source/x_ext.rst

   \end{gather}

 The first condition applying to cases where the ``id`` has wrapped since the oldest in-flight instruction was issued, and the second where no wrap occurred.
+The |coprocessor| is not required to check the validity of ``id`` values under these constraints.
+This has to be guaranteed by design of the CPU.

 .. note::
   IDs are not required to be incremental to support scenarios, in which a coprocessor does not see the entire instruction stream.